-Pros and Cons of RentingYou might be better off renting an apartment when you are just entering the workforce or when you do not have much ready cash.
+Pros and Cons of RentingYou might be better off renting an apartment when you are just entering the workforce or are moving to a new city.

-Renting might also be a better option when you have a low credit score.
-Lenders depend on your three-digit credit score for loan approval and interest rate determinations.
-If you have a history of missed payments and high credit card debt, your credit score might be low.
+Your credit score and debt to income ratio are important factors for both renting and purchasing a home.
+Lenders depend on your credit score for loan approval and interest rate determinations.
+If you have a history of missed or late payments and high debt, your credit score might be low.
 Lenders reserve their best interest rates for those borrowers who have FICO credit scores of 740 or higher.
-If yours is far lower than that, you might not qualify for a loan.
-If you do, it will be at a high interest rate.

 Renting also makes sense if you prefer the freedom of not having to do lawn work or home maintenance.
 When the heat goes out when you are renting, you call your landlord.
-When it goes out when you own a home, you call a contractor.
-Then you pay dearly for it.
+When it goes out when you own a home, you call a contractor and must foot the bill on your own.

 There are some disadvantages to renting, however.
 First, you are at the mercy of the landlord, who can steadily raise your rent each year.
-You will also never know if you rent an apartment directly under the noisiest family in your building.
+You will also never know if the apartment you will be renting will be directly under the noisiest family in your building.
 You also often have restrictions on how you can paint and decorate your apartment.
 You will never build up equity when you continuously rent.

 Pros and Cons of OwningOwning a home also comes with its pros and cons.

-When you own, you can do with your house what you would like.
-You can paint your bedroom red, add a third bathroom or convert the space above your garage into a home office.
+When you own, you can do with your house what you would like within the bounds of zoning laws and HOA regulations.
+You can paint your bedroom red, renovate your bathroom or convert the space above your garage into a home office.
 The choice is yours.

 Owning, though, is not all positives.
-You will have to pay, depending on where you live, hefty property taxes.
+You will have to pay property taxes.
 You will also be responsible for any repairs that pop up.
-With the possibility of leaking roofs, burst pipes, and sinking foundations, you can count on spending money on home repairs just about every year you own your residence.
-If housing values go down, you might end up owing more on your mortgage loan than what your house is worth.
+With the possibility of leaking roofs, burst pipes, and sinking foundations, you it’s a good idea to budget money for potentially expensive repairs.

 The decision to buy or rent is a big one.
 It is essential to look at your own financial and personal situations to make the right choice.